 Dasniya Sommer is based at Uferhallen Kulturwerkstatt, and founded Haus Sommer in 2016, her own studio where she is doing research with various artist on all kind of physical expressions.

-She is a pioneer in combining ballet, contemporary dance, butoh, shibari, yoga, puppet play, masks, body paint, photo sessions, handicaps to new forms of performance.
+She is a forerunner in combining ballet, contemporary dance, butoh, shibari, yoga, puppet play, masks, body paint, photo sessions, handicaps to new forms of performance.

 Dasniya Sommer is also teaching regularly in her own studio and abroad and advising choreographers and directors.